Shubham138g/Html_css/README.md

-this is a practice repo for html and css, js
+.mthis is a practice repo for html and css, js